 Senior care jobs with Serenity Home Care are so much more than just a paycheck; they're careers with a sense of purpose.

-Our flexible scheduling attracts a diverse group of caregivers from all walks of life, including students and retirees.
+Our flexible scheduling attracts a diverse group of caregivers from all walks of life, including families with young children, students and retirees.
 Whether you’re looking for part-time work or want guaranteed full-time hours, we have a position for you as a personal care assistant in Victoria, BC or throughout the nearby areas.

 We provide in-depth training to ensure that all our caregivers are fully equipped for their first day of work and each day beyond that.
 No experience required!